mmkke/GMRI/README.md

 <img src="figs/heatmap.png" width=800>

 There do appear to be some minor correlations between some of the features.
-At this point we will not drop any features from the analysis, but we will need to look into ways of account for potential covariances in the regression analysis.
+At this point we will not drop any features from the analysis, but we will need to look into ways of accounting for potential covariances in the regression analysis.

 <img src="figs/pairplots.png" width=800>

 ### Scaling

-We utlilized scikit-learns Standard Scaler to normalize and mean center features prior to analysis.
+We utlilized the Standard Scaler from scikit-learn to normalize and mean center features prior to analysis.

 ### Export Feature Matrix and Target Vector